St Stephen's Church, Acomb

-St Stephen's Church is the parish church of Acomb, a suburb of York in England.
+St Stephen's Church is the parish church of Acomb, a suburb of York, England.

-A church has lain on the site since the Saxon period, and some remains of the Saxon church were uncovered in 1830.
+A church has stood on the site since the Saxon period, and some remains of the Saxon church were uncovered in 1830.
 By the time of the Norman Conquest, it was a possession of York Minster.
 In 1228, it was transferred to the Treasurer of the Minster, and a vicarage was built in 1313.
 It was transferred to the Crown in 1547.